vinee-sha/Calculator/README.rst

 Calculator
 ######################

-This is a simple Calculator with HTML page and Javascript code for doing simple mathematical calculations.
+This is a simple Calculator with HTML and Javascript code for doing simple mathematical calculations.